Executive stock option exercise with full and partial information on a drift change point: The partial information ESO problem

+In this section, we illustrate the inherent complexity of the partial information case, due to its path-dependent structure.
 Consider the partial information problem (\ref{eq:piproblem}).
-We shall change measure to $\mathbb P^{*}$ defined in (\ref{eq:Pstar}), and this naturally leads to a change of state variable from $(X,\widehat{Y})$ to $(X,\Phi)$, with $\Phi$ defined in (\ref{eq:Phi}).
+We shall change measure to $\mathbb{P}^{*}$ defined in (\ref{eq:Pstar}), and this naturally leads to a change of state variable from $(X,\widehat{Y})$ to $(X,\Phi)$, with $\Phi$ defined in (\ref{eq:Phi}).
 This leads to the following lemma.

 \begin{lemma} Let $\Phi$ be the likelihood ratio process defined in (\ref{eq:Phi}).
 The partial information ESO value process $U$ in (\ref{eq:piproblem}) satisfies

 where $\mathbb E^{*}[\cdot]$ denotes expectation with respect to $\mathbb P^{*}$ in (\ref{eq:Pstar}), and the $(\mathbb P^{*},\widehat{\mathbb F})$-dynamics of $X,\Phi$ are given in (\ref{eq:sdeXstar}) and (\ref{eq:sdephi}).